shuaiOKshuai/NAGNN/README.md

 ## 3. How to run

-- (1) First configure the parameters in file "paramsConfigPython"
+- (1) First configure the parameters in file "paramsConfigPython";
-- (2) Run "python3 mainGAN.py"
+- (2) Run "python3 mainGAN.py".

 	remark : Command "python3 mainGAN.py" would call the pretrain (including D and G), train, validation and test together, and finally output the prediction results on the test data.